jvierine/signal_processing_course/README.md

 - Applications have been added to one
 - All source code has been added and is up to date
 - Ordered lists have been removed (ch11)
+- The proof of the commutative property of convolution is now an exercise in ch10
+- Sonar exercise in ch10 has been removed
+- Convolution of two rectangles example has been removed

 ## To do
 - Add a new programming exercise on signals and systems